MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 ```
 tells VBA that there are 1 hidden state, 2 evolution parameters and 3 observation parameters.

 > **TIP:** The `dim` structure has to match the dimensions of the inputs (more precisely: hidden states and parameters) to the evolution and observation functions.
-In case you don't use VBA's default priors, they also have to match with the dimensions of your priors...
+In case you don't use VBA's default priors, they also have to match the dimensions of your priors...

 - Other **options**